Xen Operating System Fixup Iso

 Tip:

-Log files that Xen™ creates for the DomU VMs are stored in /var/log/xen.
+.
 Please be sure to check the contents of that directory if experiencing issues.

 Activate the xencommons service during system startup:

 These settings are enough to start a Dom0-enabled system.
 However, it lacks network functionality for the DomU machines.
 To fix that, define a bridged interface with the main NIC of the system which the DomU VMs can use to connect to the network.
-Replace em0 with the host network interface name.
+Replace em0

 Restart the host to load the Xen™ kernel and start the Dom0.

-After successfully booting the Xen™ kernel and logging into the system again, the Xen™ management tool xl is used to show information about the domains.
+After successfully booting the Xen™ kernel and logging into the system again, the Xen™ management tool xl

-The output confirms that the Dom0 (called Domain-0) has the ID 0 and is running.
-It also has the memory and virtual CPUs that were defined in /boot/loader.conf earlier.
+earlier.
 More information can be found in the Xen™ Documentation.
 DomU guest VMs can now be created.

 Unprivileged domains consist of a configuration file and virtual or physical hard disks.
 Virtual disk storage for the DomU can be files created by truncate(1) or ZFS volumes as described in Section 19.4.2, “Creating and Destroying Volumes”.
 In this example, a 20 GB volume is used.
 A VM is created with the ZFS volume, a FreeBSD ISO image, 1 GB of RAM and two virtual CPUs.
-The ISO installation file is retrieved with fetch(1) and saved locally in a file called freebsd.iso.
+The ISO installation file is retrieved with fetch(1) and saved locally in a file called freebsd.iso

-A ZFS volume of 20 GB called xendisk0 is created to serve as the disk space for the VM.
+is created to serve as the disk space for the VM.

 The new DomU guest VM is defined in a file.
 Some specific definitions like name, keymap, and VNC connection details are also defined.
-The following freebsd.cfg contains a minimum DomU configuration for this example:
+The following freebsd.cfg

 These lines are explained in more detail:

 Name of this virtual machine to distinguish it from others running on the same Dom0.
-Required.
+Required. |

 Quantity of RAM in megabytes to make available to the VM.
-This amount is subtracted from the hypervisor's total available memory, not the memory of the Dom0.
+This amount is subtracted from the hypervisor's total available memory, not the memory of the Dom0. |

 Number of virtual CPUs available to the guest VM.
-For best performance, do not create guests with more virtual CPUs than the number of physical CPUs on the host.
+For best performance, do not create guests with more virtual CPUs than the number of physical CPUs on the host. |

 Virtual network adapter.
 This is the bridge connected to the network interface of the host.
-The mac parameter is the MAC address set on the virtual network interface.
-This parameter is optional, if no MAC is provided Xen™ will generate a random one.
+The |

 Full path to the disk, file, or ZFS volume of the disk storage for this VM.
-Options and multiple disk definitions are separated by commas.
+Options and multiple disk definitions are separated by commas. |

 Defines the Boot medium from which the initial operating system is installed.
 In this example, it is the ISO imaged downloaded earlier.
-Consult the Xen™ documentation for other kinds of devices and options to set.
+Consult the Xen™ documentation for other kinds of devices and options to set. |

 Options controlling VNC connectivity to the serial console of the DomU.
-In order, these are: active VNC support, define IP address on which to listen, device node for the serial console, and the input method for precise positioning of the mouse and other input methods. keymap defines which keymap to use, and is english by default.
+In order, these are: active VNC support, define IP address on which to listen, device node for the serial console, and the input method for precise positioning of the mouse and other input methods. |

-After the file has been created with all the necessary options, the DomU is created by passing it to xl create as a parameter.
+After the file has been created with all the necessary options, the DomU is created by passing it to xl create

 Note:

-Each time the Dom0 is restarted, the configuration file must be passed to xl create again to re-create the DomU.
+again to re-create the DomU.
 By default, only the Dom0 is created after a reboot, not the individual VMs.
 The VMs can continue where they left off as they stored the operating system on the virtual disk.
 The virtual machine configuration can change over time (for example, when adding more memory).
 The virtual machine configuration files must be properly backed up and kept available to be able to re-create the guest VM when needed.

-The output of xl list confirms that the DomU has been created.
+confirms that the DomU has been created.

 The machine can then be accessed again using the VNC viewer.
 This time, it will boot from the virtual disk where the operating system has been installed and can be used as a virtual machine.